Pasuruan: Administrative districts

-(b) Panggungrejo District created since 2010 from parts of neighbouring districts; its population in 2010 is included with that of the districts from which it was formed.
+Note: (a) Panggungrejo District created since 2010 from parts of neighbouring districts; its population in 2010 is included with that of the districts from which it was formed.

+Government

+Mayor

+The Mayor of Pasuruan is the highest-ranking official within the Pasuruan City government.
+He reports to the Governor of East Java.
+The current mayor or regional head of Pasuruan City is Adi Wibowo, with Mokhamad Nawawi as vice mayor.
+They took office on 20 February 2025.

 Climate

 Pasuruan has a tropical savanna climate (Aw) with little to no rainfall from May to November and heavy rainfall from December to April.